machinio/dialpad-ruby/README.md

 # 🚧 Currently under construction 🚧

+![Tests](https://github.com/maddale/dialpad-ruby/workflows/Ruby/badge.svg)

 # Dialpad Ruby Gem

-![Tests](https://github.com/maddale/dialpad-ruby/workflows/Ruby/badge.svg)

 A Ruby client for the Dialpad API that provides easy access to webhooks, subscriptions, contacts, and calls with full CRUD operations and comprehensive validation.
+Built with a clean object-oriented architecture using `DialpadObject` as the base class for all API resources.

 ## Installation